paperwm/gnome-shell-mode/README.md

 - <kbd>Return</kbd> will evaluate the active region (if evil is used), the result will be shown in the minibuffer.
 - <kbd>C-Return</kbd> will evaluate the active region, or the current line if there's no region active.
 The result will be added in an overlay ala. magit-blame.
 The overlay can be cleared by <kbd>,c</kbd> or by deleting the input.

+The global variable `$` contains the value of the most recent evaluation.

 ### Launch session

 By default gnome-shell-mode connects to the live Gnome Shell session.
 This can be a bit risky however, especially on Wayland where restart doesn't work.